Weddings within the parish of St Anthony's

 Please clarify with our priests whether the visiting clergy will be doing your preparation work or if you will be doing the work through one of our parishes.
 This includes all paperwork, Baptismal certificates, Freedom to marry forms, and completion of a course of marriage preparation comparable to the requirements of the Diocese of St Petersburg.
 If you are unsure of any of the requirements, please contact the marriage ministries office for more details. email@example.com

 A priest requesting to preside at your wedding who resides outside the Diocese of St Petersburg needs to present a “Testimonial for Suitability for Ministry” from his Bishop or religious superior to the Chancery Office of the Diocese of St Petersburg.
 This must be done before the priest can be given delegation to officiate at your wedding, this is also needed for Wedding ceremonies at the Abbey of St Leo.
-Delegation is needed from the Pastor of the parish for any priest or deacon wishing to celebrate a marriage at the Abbey Church.
+Delegation is needed from the Pastor of the parish for any priest or deacon wishing to celebrate a marriage at the Abbey Church, this includes priests from the diocese of St Petersburg and priests that belong to the Abbey community.